 The following commands install the JSR 308 javac compiler and the Checker Framework, or update an existing installation.
-It currently works only on Linux, and is experimental.
+It currently works only on Linux.
 For more details, or if anything goes wrong, see the comments in the Makefile-jsr308-install file.